 Below is an exploration of several Flower Essences which can support your Mercurial processes.
 You might have some natal difficulties with this planet or need some support during one of Mercury’s retrograde phases.
 You might equally be experiencing some difficulties around a challenging planetary transit to your natal Mercury or a transit affecting a planet or angle in Gemini or Virgo – or just need some help with examinations!

-I recommend having a look at Ian White’s ‘Bush Flower Healing’ for more information on associations between the essences and the zodiacal signs and their planetary rulers.
+I recommend having a look at Ian White’s ‘Bush Flower Healing’ for more information on associations between the essences and the zodiac signs and their planetary rulers.

 Bush Fuchsia is an essence which helps to balance right and left brain processes as well as the front and back brain – it’s associated with the hypothalamus.
-A great support for things to do with coordination, which could be linked to a stressed or challenged Mercury.
+Great support for things to do with coordination, which could be linked to a stressed or challenged Mercury.

 If you need help with assimilating lots of new info (as well as proteins!), Paw Paw may well be helpful (maybe it’s the archetypal Virgo essence ;)).
 It’s a good one to try when you’re feeling overwhelmed and can be used to help access the Higher Self in life’s ‘big’ decisions.